Rashes in babies and children

 - might have impetigo

-- had treatment for impetigo but the symptoms change or get worse
+- has had treatment for impetigo but the symptoms have changed or become worse

 - had impetigo before and it keeps coming back